 - Weekly Canvas quizzes: 10% of final grade (20 points), divided equally amongst 10, multiple-choice quizzes.
 These quizzes will go "live" Friday morning and will be due Tuesday prior to class.
 They will be a short, multiple-choice quizzes.
-The purpose of these quizzes is to ensure you keep current with course material - Exams: 90% of final grade (180 points) - Midterm Exam: The best of two midterm exams' scores (80 points) will count towards the final grade. - Final Exam: 100 points
+The purpose of these quizzes is to ensure you keep current with course material.
+Your lowest 2 quiz grades will be dropped. - Exams: 90% of final grade (180 points) - Midterm Exams and FInal: The best two scores of our two midterms and final will comprise 90% of your final grade.
+The final will remain longer than the midterms despite being of equal point value to allow students who better perform on comprehensive assessments a chance to excel.